MicrosoftDocs/office-docs-powershell/exchange/exchange-ps/exchange/New-ComplianceSearchAction.md

 ```

 ### -Format
-In the Security & Compliance Center, this parameter requires the Export role.
-By default, the Export role is assigned only to the eDiscovery Manager role group.
+In Security & Compliance Center PowerShell, this parameter requires the Export role.
+By default, this role is assigned only to the eDiscovery Manager role group.

 The Format parameter specifies the format of the search results when you use the Export switch.
 Valid values are: